 Throng Little India for bargains

-Whether you’re looking for traditional Indian saris or delicious Indian curries, you’ll find it in Little India.
-After you’ve filled your belly and shopping bags, be sure to drop into Little India’s beautiful Sri Mahamariamman Temple, Penang’s oldest Hindu temple.
+After you’ve filled your belly and shopping bags, be sure to drop into Little India’s beautiful Sri Mahamariamman Temple.
+Built in 1833, it’s Penang’s oldest Hindu temple.
+Pull out your camera to snap a few photos of its colorful gopuram (tower) before continuing your adventure.

 Tour George Town on a trishaw

-In addition to a diversity in culture and cuisine, Penang will shock you with its variety of public transportation.
-Buses, cars, rickshaws, mopeds and trishaws all ply the streets to get you from point A to B.
+In addition to its diverse culture and cuisine, Penang will shock you with its variety of public transportation.
+Buses, cars, rickshaws, mopeds, and trishaws all ply the streets to get you from point A to B. While you can comfortably commute with buses or rickshaws, an unmissable experience in Penang is to hire a trishaw to explore George Town.

-Albeit you can comfortably commute with buses or rickshaws, an unmissable experience in Penang is to hire a trishaw to explore George Town.
-The trip usually costs about RM30 per hour, but you may be able to haggle down the prices.
-What a perfect opportunity to put your bargaining skills to good use!
+A trishaw trip usually costs about RM30 per hour, but you may be able to haggle down the prices.
+What a perfect opportunity to put your bargaining skills to use while checking out some of the island’s top tourist attractions!

 Get your drink on at the Three Sixty Revolving Restaurant & Rooftop Bar